Cisco Systems Gift Supports Duke’s Code+ Program

 “Cisco has the foresight to not only recognize talent among students, but also to invest in the pipeline of cybersecurity expertise,” said Jen Vizas, director of projects, service adoption, communications, and engagement (PACE) in Duke’s Office of Information Technology.
 “Thanks to their support, more students will gain hands-on experience in cybersecurity and will be able to consider technology as a career path.”

-“Cybersecurity is a team sport.
+“Cybersecurity is a team sport(link is external).
 When a community rises, we all rise,” said Anthony Grieco, vice president and trust strategy officer for Cisco.
 “We are honored to support these important programs, ensuring that the next generation of talent has cybersecurity expertise and is a priority for all.”

 In addition to providing financial support for student projects, Cisco sends representatives to judge final projects, providing valuable feedback and guidance.

 Last year, Cisco sponsored two Code+ cybersecurity projects - the “Duke Bug Bounty Program(link is external)” and the “Malicious Code Detonation Tester(link is external).”